 Although reducing energy dependence remains a top priority among Americans, a debate over energy production versus environmental protection is gaining traction.

 President Obama will be in Chicago’s western suburbs to promote his energy policies on Friday at Argonne National Laboratory.
-The Administration’s energy strategy has evolved over time, viewing the production of natural gas and nuclear energy as a transitional stage in shifting away from dependence on fossil fuels to reliance on cleaner energy sources.
+The Administration’s energy strategy has evolved over time, viewing the production of natural gas and nuclear energy as a transitional stage in shifting away from dependence on fossil fuels to a reliance on cleaner energy sources.
 As new supplies of oil and natural gas have been developed, particularly through fracking, the gains have also had positive knock-on effects for job growth and economic improvement.
 Analysts say that within a decade, the US could not only become energy independent, but also a net energy exporter.
 While this is good news for the goals of energy independence and economic growth, opponents of fracking are trying to raise concern about the environmental risks associated with the process.

 As far as American public opinion is concerned, reducing energy dependence is a top priority.
 While a majority of Americans across the political spectrum favor measures that emphasize the development of alternative energy and energy conservation, they are not willing to personally pay increased taxes to encourage the use of alternative energy.
-Moreover, there has a been shift in opinion toward emphasizing energy production over environmental protection.
-As often happens, question wording plays a role in how people react to energy options.
+Moreover, there has been a shift in opinion toward emphasizing energy production over environmental protection.
+As often happens, question-wording plays a role in how people react to energy options.
 And this highlights the potential for various messages from different interest groups to affect opinion.

 Reducing U.S. Dependence on Foreign Oil Tops Nuclear Proliferation, Terrorism as Goal